 As a State agency and in accordance with State Human Resources Regulations Section 19.712.01 K.1., the university must follow the delay and closing determinations made by the county government officials where the university and its campuses are located.
 There is also an exception to allow the immediate evacuation of a facility by an individual in a supervisory capacity in the interest of personal safety.
 Typically, the agency head or a designee is responsible for making this decision.

 Any closings or delayed openings of state government offices are posted on the South Carolina Emergency Management Division’s website.
 The university will send notifications using the Carolina Alert system which includes text messages, emails, social media and the sc.edu gateways.
 The university will also notify local news outlets to communicate delays and closings.
-USC Columbia employees may register for Carolina Alert and update contact information through VIP.
+USC Columbia employees may register for Carolina Alert and update contact information through Employee Self Service.

 The Governor has been given authority to provide State employees up to five days of leave with pay for absences from work due to a declared state of emergency for hazardous weather.
 If granted, the Governor issues an Executive Order after the hazardous weather emergency has ended.